nwnel-017/artwork-portfolio/README.md

 Live site: https://jamie-nelson-art.com

-Jamie Nelson Art is a custom online portfolio and storefront built to help my wife professionally display and sell her original artwork online.
+Jamie Nelson Art is a custom online portfolio and storefront I built for a professional artist to display and sell original artwork online.
 The project combines a curated gallery experience with a stripe payout so visitors can browse collections, view artwork details, and purchase available pieces directly through the site.
-It includes an internal dashboard with admin-only auth for my wife to edit her artworks, galleries, and manage orders.
+It includes an internal dashboard with admin-only auth for the artist to edit their artworks, galleries, and manage orders.

 ## Project Goal